 (f) Submission on the briefs.
-By agreement of the parties, a case may be submitted for decision on the briefs, but the court may direct that the case be argued.
+By agreement of the parties, a case may be submitted fordecision on the briefs, but the court may direct that the case be argued.

-63 (g) Use of physical exhibits at argument; removal.
-If physical exhibits other than argument, counsel must remove the exhibits from the courtroom unless the court otherwise directs.
+(g) Use of physical exhibits at argument; removal.
+If physical exhibits other than documents are to be used at the argument, counsel must arrange to have them placed in the courtroom before the court convenes on the date of the argument.
+After the argument, counsel must remove the exhibits from the courtroom unless the court otherwise directs.
 If exhibits are not reclaimed by counsel within a reasonable time after notice is given by the clerk, they will be destroyed or otherwise disposed of.